Debiased Inference on Heterogeneous Quantile Treatment Effects with Regression Rank-Scores: Introduction

 The primary contribution of this article is the novel \emph{rank-score debiased estimator} of the heterogeneous quantile treatment effects (HQTE) curve and a comprehensive study of its theoretical properties.
-We break down our contribution as follows:
+We break summarize our contributions as follows:

-On the methodological side, we show how to use inverse-density weighted regression rank-scores to debias estimates of the conditional quantile function when these estimates are obtained from solving an $\ell_1$-penalized quantile regression problem.
+\begin{itemize} \item \emph{Statistical methodology:} We show how to use inverse-density weighted regression rank-scores to debias estimates of the conditional quantile function when these estimates are obtained from solving an $\ell_1$-penalized quantile regression problem.
 We rationalize this idea in two different ways: a bias-variance trade-off and an approximate Neyman orthogonalization procedure (Section~\ref{sec:Methodology}).

-On the theoretical side, our main result is the weak convergence of the rank-score debiased HQTE curve to a Gaussian process in $\ell^\infty(\mathcal{T})$.
+\item \emph{Statistical theory:} Our main theoretical result is the weak convergence of the rank-score debiased HQTE curve to a Gaussian process in $\ell^\infty(\mathcal{T})$.
 The large sample properties of this process are needed whenever one would like to conduct simultaneous inference on the HQTE curve on several (or a continuum) of quantile levels $\mathcal{T} \subset (0,1)$.
 We propose two uniformly consistent estimators for the covariance functions of the Gaussian limit process.
 Moreover, for fixed dimensions, we prove that the rank-score debiased estimator is semiparametric efficient (Section~\ref{sec:Theory}).

-On the practical side, we propose a systematic way of selecting the tuning parameters in the proposed estimation procedure.
+\item \emph{Algorithmic implementation:} We propose a systematic way of selecting the tuning parameters in the proposed estimation procedure.
 Our procedure is similar to optimization problems adopted for covariate balancing in causal inference \citep{zubizarreta2015stable, wang2017minimal, athey2018approximate}.
 While conventional covariate balancing procedures are rather sensitive to the choice of tuning parameters, our systematic procedure makes use of the dual formulation of the rank-score debiasing program and is fully automatic (Section~\ref{sec:Implementation}).
 We illustrate the finite-sample performance of our approach through Monte Carlo experiments (Section~\ref{sec:SimulationStudies}) and an empirical example, dealing with the differential effect of statin usage on lowering the low-density lipoprotein cholesterol (LDL) levels for the Alzheimer's disease patients (Section~\ref{sec:Application}).